ucsd-cse11-s20/ucsd-cse11-s20.github.io/pa9/index.md

 Submit your `StringSearch.java` to `pa9` on Gradescope.
 There will be an autograder available while the assignment is out, and we will also give you feedback on your code after submission.
+Due to graders' bandwidth and the grading of the two exams, we **do not have** feedback tasks or a separate resubmission assignment on Gradecope for you to get points back on this PA.